octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 You may think concurrency is a concern for programming langage designers or architects, something you shouldn't worry about, something that has been taken care of at the beginning of the project.
 Well, if you want to ride full throttle, make sure it has been correctly handled for the database.

 Let's consider the most complex case: we deploy a REST API back-end on a PaaS which offers horizontal auto-scaling, plus DBaaS.
-It's complex because we should provide the best service level to all clients, not knowing of much of them exists at a point in time.
+It's complex because we should provide the best service level to all clients (application containers), and their number change over time.

 We should consider 2 levels: